Orientation - Frequently Asked Questions

 3. What to expect at Orientation

 The Advising/Registration Portion of Orientation: You will be attending a special advising session as part of Orientation, specific to your major.
 You will be learning the lower and upper-division requirements for your major, in addition to other University graduation requirements.
-As the staff advisors for the Pre-Health Science major, we will spend this time with you (along with a group of students) and assist you in selecting and reserving your courses for Fall 2013.
+As the staff advisors for the Pre-Health Science major, we will spend this time with you (along with a group of students) and assist you in selecting and reserving your courses for the Fall semester.

 It is best to come prepared knowing which days and times you have available for taking courses.
 To increase your range of courses available to you, identify several different days and blocks of time in which you’ll be able to take courses.
 Try to keep your options open.
 If you are working, talk with your employer before attending an Orientation about possible shifts in your work schedule to accommodate course availability.
 Additionally, please bring photocopies of AP Test Scores and any College Transcripts with you.